- The advice driven by SAP consulting firms is nearly entirely based on financial profit incentives.

-I recently wrote this comment to a person at a company reaching out for advice where both he thought, and I thought that SAP was providing him with false information.
+I recently wrote this comment to a person at a company reaching out for advice where both he thought and thought SAP provided him with false information.

 “If I were employed by Deloitte, I would be told to not contradict SAP, and to tell you that it is all true.
 If I varied from that, it would show up on my review.
 The media companies that cover SAP only speak in favorable terms around whatever SAP says to keep the advertising and paid placement revenue flowing.
 It is incredible how every public and private source is necessarily required to tow the line.”